I. “Have Any of These People Ever Been to a Chinese Restaurant?”

 - Update 2017-07-26:

 So, here is a GREAT explanation of what is going on: http://blog.echen.me/2012/03/20/infinite-mixture-models-with-nonparametric-bayes-and-the-dirichlet-process/ Summarizing: basically, if we understand the Dirichlet process using the Chinese Restaurant Process or the Traveler’s Restaurant Process or the Hair-Clog Process etc. etc., we are ignoring the base distribution as we do not care about the values of the elements that are clustered, or the distribution of those values within each subset.
-Only with reference to, e.g. the Polya Urn Model, where each element has associated with it a value which is distributed according to parameters associated with each “urn” to which it is assigned, and the the parameters themselves are drawn from a base distribution, do things make sense.
+Only with reference to, e.g. the Polya Urn Model, where each element has associated with it a value which, and is clustered to a group based on this values to the distribution of values associated with each group, while parameters of the distribution of each “urn” are drawn from a base distribution, do things make sense.
 As the concentration parameter increases, the elements spread out across more and more subsets/urns/tables, and as the parameters of the distribution of each subset/urn/table’s “value” are sampled from the base distribution, in effect, the base distribution itself gets more and more (and better and better) sampled: as each subset/urn/table represents an independent sampling of the base distribution.
 Thus the distribution across all subset/urns/tables converges on the base distribution.
 Conversely, as the concentration parameter decreases, the elements cluster into fewer groups, and, with fewer groups we get more limited sampling of the the base distribution.